Japan Train Symbol Meanings Explained: When to Use IC Card or JR Pass?

 For the sake of the example, I took a screenshot from Japan Google Maps of some common symbols you’d see in Tokyo.
 Keep in mind, each city has its own logo for their Metro/Subway, but JR (Japan Rail) is always the same.

-Definitions of train symbols & colours in Japan Google Maps
+Definitions of railway symbols & colours in Japan Google Maps

 Now let’s see what each of the symbols mean on Google Maps for Japan: